hkizilhan/cf-pages-spa-hono/README.md

 - Configure the build settings to use the `npm run build` command
 - Configure the build settings to use the `dist` directory as the output directory
 - Deploy the project to Cloudflare Pages
+- After setup, you can generate wrangler.toml as single source of config with `wrangler pages download config projectName`

 ## Backend